ztyyLV/web-twain-docs/info/api/Addon_PDF-v16.2.md

 ```

 **Usage notes**

-There are three conversion modes

-* CM_RENDERALL (1): All the content in the target PDF file will be rasterized.
-* CM_IMAGEONLY (2): The PDF Rasterizer is turned off.
-This is the default mode.
-* CM_AUTO (3): The library automatically detect whether a file needs to be rasterized or not and then process the file accordingly.

 The default resolution for the conversion is 200.
 We recommend that you set a value smaller than 300, otherwise it might slow down the program or cause the process to fail.